Kyran Daniel Kyran Daniel

 This has been my experience since I began a beautiful acquiescence to my art three-years ago.
 Even after exhaustion and recent resolutions to live more practically, it returns, stronger than ever, vivid enough to almost feel personified.
 And it’s no longer tied exclusively to music, but seems attached to me like a spirit walking me through this plane of existence.
 To trust, listen, experience - despite all practical fears - and channel what asks to be channelled.

-Image: Hydra Port, Greece
+Image: Hydra, Greece

 Read More